Kinvey/flex-sdk/README.md

   }

-  function initiateCalcAndPost(req, complete, modules) {
+  function initiateCalcAndPost(context, complete, modules) {
     // Since the calc and post data function may take a long time, execute it asynchronously setImmediate(calcAndPostData);